© 2026 Connecticut Public

 The disease can cause serious complications, especially in children younger than 5 years of age.

-The Associated Press contributed to this report, which will be updated.
+The Associated Press contributed to this report, which has been updated.

 Federal funding is gone.